 Animated Jack and the beanstalk bedtime story children's book cover

-A Jack And The Beanstalk Story
+A Jack And The Beanstalk Short Story & Audiobook

 Jack sells his family cow for three measly beans.
 His mother is furious.
 But nobody could have predicted what happened next.